miuponn/kanjiDB/README.md

 ## Project Overview

-The Kanji Learner API is a Node.js-based backend service designed to help build language-learning applications.
-The API offers comprehensive details about a wide range of kanji characters.
+Node.js-based backend service designed to help build japanese language-learning applications with a comprehensive details about a wide range of kanji characters.

 ## Features